lekhika13/awscloud/README.md

-<b><h1>LAUNCHING AWS INFRASTRUCTURE USING TERRAFORM </h1></b>
+# LAUNCHING AWS INFRASTRUCTURE USING TERRAFORM

-1. Create the key and security group which allow the port 80.
+## 1. Create the key and security group which allow the port 80.

-2. Launch EC2 instance.
+## 2. Launch EC2 instance.

-3. In this Ec2 instance use the key and security group which we have created in step 1.
+## 3. In this Ec2 instance use the key and security group which we have created in step 1.

     ---------------------------------selecting our region for instance---------------